Your Ultimate Guide to Budapest

 I took a train to Liberty bridge and walked across to the “Buda” side of the city.

 If you didn’t already know: Budapest is split between the river.
-The reason why the city itself is so huge, is because the city was once built for Austro-Hungarian Empire – meaning it was originally built for three countries.
+The reason why the city itself is so huge, is because the city was once built for Austro-Hungarian Empire – meaning Hungary was originally built for three countries.

 Today, people refer to the Parliament, hilly, residential side of town as the “Buda” side, and the side with Hero’s Square and copious opportunities to shop as the “Pest” side.